Duelers/Duelers/devTools/cardCreator/readme.md

 	"cardId": "AurynNexus"

 * card 'type' must be one of "HERO", "MINION", "SPELL" (case sensitive)
-* the "spellId" field should accuratly describe what the effect does.
+* the "spellId" field should accurately describe what the effect does.
 This will often be different than the card description.

 ## Card Creation Tips